Yi-Yang355/FRFSR/README.md

 - Pytorch == 1.7.1

 ## Training and Test
-Because our code is heavily derived from [C2-Matching](https://github.com/yumingj/C2-Matching), you can easily use our code to replace and train and test on C2-matching.
+Because our code is heavily derived from [C2-Matching](https://github.com/yumingj/C2-Matching), you can easily use our code to replace and train or test on C2-matching.

 ## Visual Results